Shiba-Kar/micinputtextfield/README.md

 # Mic Input Textfield

-This package provides with image , text and audio input similar to wattsapp textfield.
+This package provides with image , text and audio input similar to whattsapp textfield.

 ## Installation